CampbellDavid/sei-project-03/README.md

 ## Planning

--- BACKEND --
+-- BACK END --

-The backend of the app was developed first and foremost using MongoDB.
-This was necessary in order for the functions to operate correctly and render properly on the frontend.
-A first structure of the backend was primarily developed, and changes were made throughout the duration of the project in response to issues that needed addressing and when functionality was added.
+The back end of the app was developed first and foremost using MongoDB.
+This was necessary in order for the functions to operate correctly and render properly on the front end.
+A first structure of the back end was primarily developed, and changes were made throughout the duration of the project in response to issues that needed addressing and when functionality was added.

 The following diagram illustrates the relationship between various models used within our database: